lassegs/uiomdtemplate/1.Draft/0.Tittel og oversikt/01_title_page.md

         \vspace{1.5cm}

         \normalsize
-        Master thesis at the Center for Technology, Innovation and Culture
+        Masteroppgave ved senteret for Teknologi, Innovasjon and Kultur

         \vfill

         \normalsize
         Supervised by:\\
-        Eilert Sundt
+        Susanne Bauer

         \normalsize
-        University of Oslo\\
+        Universitetet i Oslo\\
-        Norway, Month Year
+        Norge, Mai 2019

         % Except where otherwise noted, content in this thesis is licensed under a Creative Commons Attribution 4.0 License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
-Copyright 2015,TomPollard, LasseGullvågSætre.
+Copyright 2015,TomPollard, FransJoakimTitulaer.

     \end{center}
 \end{titlepage}